E. Guigal - Côte-Rôtie La Landonne 2022

 Wine rated (2023 guide) 18/20

-Very pronounced smoky and meaty notes, as well as great power.
-The palate is incredibly dense and intense, with aromas of smoke, game, gravel, graphite, and black fruits, almost kirsch.
-The tannins are vertical and layered.
-The oak is well integrated and well balanced with the tannic core.
-Still very young, it has an underlying core of earthy minerality.
+Very pronounced smoky and rich notes, along with great power.
+The palate is incredibly dense and intense, with aromas of smoke, game, gravel, graphite, and black fruit, almost like kirsch.
+The tannins are firm and layered.
+The oak is well-integrated and well-balanced with the tannic core.
+Still very young, it possesses an underlying core of earthy minerality.

 Vinous